gazjosef/ant-software/README.md

 - Fixture database to get upcoming fixtures or past results
 - Tip database to store user tips and check overall score

-## How to use

-Register new user, login existing user or select demo to sign in directly

-## Built-With
+# Built-With

 - MongoDB
 - Express
 - React
 - Redux
 - Sass

+## How to use

+Register new user, login existing user or select demo to sign in directly

 ## Heroku Page